Theodore R. Ludlow: Early life and education

-Ludlow was born on July 14, 1883, in Valley Creek, Texas, the son of Samuel Russell Ludlow and Mary Hoagland Vermilye.
+Ludlow was born on July 14, 1883, in Valley Creek, Texas, the son of Samuel Russell Ludlow (1853-1936) and Mary Hoagland Vermilye.
 He studied at Austin College and graduated with a Bachelor of Arts in 1903.
 He then studied at Columbia University and earned his Bachelor of Laws and Master of Arts in 1907.
-He then did thought history and political science at Austin College between 1907 and 1908, before doing some postgraduate studies at Harvard University from 1908 till 1909, before enrolling at the Episcopal Theological School, from where he graduated with a Bachelor of Divinity in 1911.
-That same year he married Helen Roosevelt Lincoln, on June 7, 1911, and together had three sons He was awarded a Doctor of Divinity from Austin College in 1923 and another from Rutgers University in 1940.
+He then studied thought history and political science at Austin College between 1907 and 1908, before doing some postgraduate studies at Harvard University from 1908 till 1909, before enrolling at the Episcopal Theological School, from where he graduated with a Bachelor of Divinity in 1911.
+That same year he married Helen Roosevelt Lincoln (1890-1985), on June 7, 1911, and together they had three sons.
+He was awarded a Doctor of Divinity from Austin College in 1923 and another from Rutgers University in 1940.
 He was also awarded a Doctor of Laws from Austin College in 1949.